What Are Termites?

 Termites are wood-destroying insects.
 Out in nature, they are helpful because they feed on dead and decaying wood.
 They become a problem, however, when they feed on the structural wood inside buildings.
 They are responsible for causing billions of dollars in damages across the United States every year.
 Termites divide the members of their colony into different castes: workers, soldiers, and reproductives.

-Formosan termites are a type of subterranean termite that live in vast colonies.
+Formosan termites are a type of subterranean termites that live in vast colonies.
 Due to the sheer size of these colonies, they cause a lot of damage in a relatively short time.
 Formosan termites have millions of members in a single colony and can create significant structural damage in as little as six months.
 However, these termites only live in the southern portion of the United States.

 Eastern subterranean termites nest underground in much smaller colonies than Formosan termites.
 These termites have a wider distribution and live throughout most of the country, so while their colonies are more modest, their wide range allows them to cause more damage across the U.S each year than the Formosan termite.